betoolhamad/Install-and-run-robot-arm-in-ros/README.md

-# Install ROS and run robot arm pakage
+# Install ROS and run robot arm package
-Fisrt we need to insatll ROS in ubuntu which this robot arm pakage tesetd in ROS meldoic and Ubuntu 18.04 .
+Fisrt we need to insatll ROS in ubuntu which this robot arm package tesetd in ROS meldoic and Ubuntu 18.04 .
 ## Dependencies
  after configuration your Ubuntu, run this in terminal to accept the software from ros.org